sean-galloway/RTLDesignSherpa/README.md

 # RTL_Design_Projects

 A couple of notes for the folks that have been grabbing code.
 I am almost done with the basic common code; there are a few dividers left.
-I got sucked into the rabbit hole of adder and multipliers.
+I got sucked into the rabbit hole of adders and multipliers.
 Here are  the next few things on my list:

+To see the state of the current scripts check out this area: [Scripts Index](docs/mark_down/scripts/index.md)

 - Get an automated WaveDrom flow working.
-This will provide graphs for the GitHub pages documentation.
+This will provide graphs for the GitHub page documentation.
 I will need to perform pretty major surgery on the vcd2wavedrom script as I want to be able to group the signals.
 The grouping will come from tags in the debug.gtkw files.
 - Figure out GitHub pages and how to incorporate WaveDrom.
 I know it can be done, I don't know how, though.
 - Once I have GitHub pages up, I want to have one page that is a KanBan type page listing what is IP and what is coming up.
 This is more for myself than anything else.
-- Document all open source tools used with links.
+Document all open-source tools used with links.
 This will take a bit.
 - Document my homebrew tools.
 - Document all or a major cross-section of the common blocks, including theory and waveforms.
 - Start on the FPro Book